benbrignell/principles.design/_guide/02-what-are-design-principles.md

 ---

 <p class="h3 bold">Design Principles are a set of considerations that help inform decisions.
-They support an approach to a process.
-Unlike rigid rules they're designed to be flexible whilst supporting a common goal.</p>
+They guide an approach to a process.
+Unlike rigid rules they're designed to be flexible in the way they support a common goal.</p>

+---
 To illustrate; it's important for a website to load quickly.
 A product team working on a website could enforce the rule "All web pages must load in under 3 seconds".
-The initial objective may be a positive one.
-However when expressed as a rule it may not be as effective in decision-making as a principle such as "Make every single kilobyte count".
+The initial objective is a really positive one.
+However when expressed as a rule is it as effective in decision-making as a principle such as "Make every single kilobyte count"?.

-With a set rule, over time the website may likely end up loading in under 2 seconds, or even in 1 second.
-That's great.
-But it would probably be quite easy in time for the page load time to creep back up to 3 seconds as dependencies, features and kilobytes are slowly added.
-If the site loaded in 2 seconds and a new feature was added to the website that took a second to load… you're still meeting your objective but have you have taken a step backwards?

 Does the rule "All web pages must load in under 3 seconds" take the real world into context?
 A site may well load in under 3 seconds on high speed wifi but what if it took 27 seconds to load on a low speed mobile signal?
 Would this meet your objective?